 The degree combines theory and practice and provides students with strong communication and analytical skills that are highly valued in today’s employment market.
 These skills are reinforced by optional work placements.
-An impressive 90% of our graduates are in work or study 6 months after graduating.
 The course is particularly suited to anyone with an interest in specialist journalism – such as film, music, fashion and sport journalism.
 Graduates from the course have pursued careers in a variety of industries, including:

 Set in one of the most beautiful parts of the city, the Cyncoed Campus has become a centre of excellence in the delivery of English, Creativity and Contemporary Media.
 This degree provides a programme perfectly balanced between theory and practice, delivered from the creative heart of Wales.